Skip to content

 Each task reports one of four statuses:

 Before any file is modified, xtarterize creates a timestamped backup in .xtarterize/backups/.
-You can restore any file using the restore command.
+A run manifest (last-run.json) is also written so undo can restore all files from a run in one step.

 flowchart TD